ginapult-401-advanced-javascript/data-structures-and-algorithms/README.md

 * create LinkedList class with a this.head property
 * empty linked list created upon instantiation of LinkedList class
 * define insert method that adds a node to the head of the list with O(1) time performance
-* defined include method to check if a value exists returning true or false
+* define include method to check if a value exists returning true or false
 * define a toString method to return a string representing all values in the linked list
 * build passing testing for above functionality
 * complete README